zkFHE/circomlib-fhe/BLOG_Arithmetization.md

 - Standard digit decomposition in different bases.
 Most of the parameters sets available for FHEW/TFHE used power-of-2 bases.
 By assuming so, we can leverage the binary decomposition from `Num2Bits` to obtain the digits for those larger bases.

 - Array access to indices unkown at compilation time.
 The idea is to perform a linear combination of all the elements of the array, where all the coefficients are 0 except the one corresponding to the element pointed by the index, which will be 1.
-We can use the `IsEqual` gadget to assign the coefficients to the linear combination.
+We can use the `IsEqual` gadget from circomlib to assign the coefficients to the linear combination.
 See [reference to circom blog post].

 - NTTs: we adapted the NTT implemented by SEAL.
 We keep track of a bound on the size of the elements and only perform modular reductions right before they overflow the field modulus $p$.